jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 science, but simply scientific-sounding self-help pitched at desparate single men eager to change their luck.

-This gets into the worst: the consultants.
-Particularly those connected to "evolutionary psychology."
+This gets to the worst stort of help: dating consultants, particularly those connected to "evolutionary psychology."
+I can't speak for women; I'm all to aware of the situation for the guys.
 It started in the nineties;
 for all I know, it continues to this day.
 Back then, someone who was nothing more than a glorified social worker could hang their shingle as a "dating consultant," and charge men over a hundred dollars a